VictorVy/JavaFX-Calculator/README.md

 # JavaFX-Calculator
 Java 8 JDK, JavaFX 14.
 Used scene builder.

-These are the project files and a .jar of a simple calculator I built using JavaFX.
+These are the project files of a simple calculator application I built using JavaFX.
-First JavaFX project (first java project in general)!
+First JavaFX project!
+First java project in general, actually.